predatorypublishing-ProfileMill/Predatory-Publishing/README.md

 ### Download & Extract

-- Unzip the package to a local path, put the data folder under the main directory.
+- Unzip the package to a local path, unzip 'norm.tar.xz' and 'pred.tar.xz' and put them in '/data'.
-- Do not change any directory or file names.
+- No need to change any directory or file names.

 ### Create Environment (Conda recommended)